byuflowlab/FLOWUnsteady/docs/src/examples/rotorhover-aero.md

 # ----------------- WAKE TREATMENT ---------------------------------------------
 # NOTE: It is known in the CFD community that rotor simulations with an
 #       impulsive RPM start (*i.e.*, 0 to RPM in the first time step, as opposed
-#       to gradually ramping up the RPM) leads to the hub "fountain effect".
+#       to gradually ramping up the RPM) leads to the hub "fountain effect",
+#       with the root wake reversing the flow near the hub.
 #       The fountain eventually goes away as the wake develops, but this happens
 #       very slowly, which delays the convergence of the simulation to a steady
 #       state.
 To accelerate convergence, here we define a wake treatment
 #       procedure that suppresses the hub wake for the first three revolutions,
 #       avoiding the fountain effect altogether.
+#       This is especially helpful in low and mid-fidelity simulations.

+suppress_fountain   = true                  # Toggle

-# Supress wake shedding on blade elements inboard of this radial station
+# Supress wake shedding on blade elements inboard of this r/R radial station
-no_shedding_Rthreshold = shed_unsteady ?
-0.0 : 0.35
+no_shedding_Rthreshold = suppress_fountain ?
+0.35 : 0.0

-# Supress wake shedding before this many time steps
+# Supress wake shedding for this many time steps
 no_shedding_nstepsthreshold = 3*nsteps_per_rev

 omit_shedding = []          # Index of blade elements to supress wake shedding